MatureMasculine/guide/README.md

 As a collective each member takes on two objectives:

-* **Objective 1:** To mature the masculine within myself so that I may serve life.
+* **Objective 1:** To mature the masculine essence within myself so that I may serve life.
-* **Objective 2:** To coach and challenge other members into their mature masculine so that they may serve life.
+* **Objective 2:** To coach and challenge other members into their mature masculine essence so that they may serve life.

 Our Culture OS provides a framework by which we --as members of the learning collective-- can achieve our objectives.
 It supports us in co-creating a culture that draws out the best in us.
 It defines the components of our shared culture and the processes by which members of the learning collective can shape it.